PeterKwok1/FCC-Project-Budget-App/README.md

 # Budget App

+## Description
-Budget app with  deposit, withdrawl, balance, and transfer methods.
+- Budget app with  deposit, withdrawl, balance, and transfer methods.

-Displays formatted entries by category
+- Displays formatted entries by category.

-Displays bar-chart of category withdrawls as a percentage of total withdrawls.
+- Displays bar-chart of category withdrawls as a percentage of total withdrawls.

-Example
+## Example
 ```
 food = Category("Food")
 food.deposit(1000, "deposit")